magewirephp/magewire/README.md

 composer require magewirephp/magewire
 ```

-Be aware that this extension is primarily build for Hyvä themes and won't work with RequireJS-dependent Magento theme
+Be aware that this extension is primarily build for Hyvä Themes.
+It will not work with RequireJS-dependent Magento theme
 out of the box.
-But don't worry – with a few simple tweaks, you can unleash most of the richness in your Blank or Luma
+Don't worry – with a few simple tweaks, you can unleash most of the richness in your Blank or Luma
 projects.
 Head over to the [compatibility](./docs/Compatibility.md) section to learn more and start making your
 Magento 2 store more dynamic and engaging today!